 NAMUUN Purevdorj - On her journey to Supply Chain Management and Sustainability

-Interviewed by Nomunsor Soronzonbold Photographed by Nomundari Baatar
+Interviewed by Nomunsor Soronzonbold and photographed by Nomko Baatar.

 Get to know Namuun Purevdorj (Class of 2011), a Senior Manager of Supply Chain and Operations at Heyday, a unicorn consumer products startup.
 Learn about her research and work at the intersection of supply chain, sustainability and retail.